kakafarm/STTTS-tutorial/How to talk like a_lilian.md

 A lot of people get stuck on this part!
 Curses lets you set an output device so it's pretty easy to get the voice playing in your headphones, but how do you get it to play through Discord or VRChat?

 The piece you're missing is a virtual audio cable.
 You need something that will register as an output option for Curses and an input option for Discord (or any other program).
 I've always used [VB-Audio](https://vb-audio.com/Voicemeeter/index.htm) software for these kinds of things but feel free to go with whatever works for you.

+> [!CAUTION]
-And oh dear, we are once again downloading and installing programs off the internet ... be careful!
+> Oh dear, we are once again downloading and installing programs off the internet ... be careful!

 A plain virtual audio cable should work fine to pipe Curses' sounds to Discord or a game, but I actually use [Voicemeeter](https://vb-audio.com/Voicemeeter/index.htm) because it lets me play the audio to the game and to my headphones at the same time so I hear my voice at the same time everyone else does!
 It helps me catch mistakes and I also find it soothing to listen to.